GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Ask your mom instead of a cookie.
+> 🥠 It is a good day to have a good day.

 ### Where you can find me